willdunlop/boilerplate-node-api/README.md

-# ES6 Node.js API Boilerlate
+# ES6 Node.js API Boilerplate

 This boilerplate can be used as a starting point for any Node based APIs